Iterative Plotting

 tail(df_filtered)

-## year sitecode section reach pass unitnum unittype
+year sitecode section reach pass unitnum unittype vert_index pitnumber species length_1_mm length_2_mm weight_g clip sampledate notes

-…we can see that the Coastal salamander is the last.
-That means that the Coastal salamander will be plotted after (i.e “on top of”) our focal larger points.
-Luckily this is an easy fix by simply rearranging the dataframe such that the focal species is the last one to be plotted.
+…we can see that the Coastal giant salamander is the last.
+That means that the Coastal giant salamander will be plotted after (i.e., “on top of”) our focal larger points.
+Luckily, this is an easy fix by simply rearranging the dataframe such that the focal species is the last one to be plotted.
 This can be accomplished with dplyr::arrange()

 .
 We’ll pass first the dataframe we’re working with, then the column we want to sort by.
-To check that this will work, let’s print the calll to tail()
+To check that this will work, let’s print the call to tail()

 from the dplyr::arrange()